 Register for the ACT

-You can register and learn about your country's ACT test dates on the ACT website.
-Test dates are generally in September, October, December, April, and June.
+If you choose to take the ACT, then you'll register through ACT, Inc. You can register and learn about your country's ACT test dates on the ACT website.
+For international students, test dates are generally in September, October, December, February, April, June, and July.

 As you can imagine, all of this prepping and planning requires a significant amount of time.
 Since the college process starts at least a year before you actually send your applications, what should your timeline for test prep be?

 Many students start prepping a year or more in advance, and some take the SAT or ACT early in high school to get testing experience.
-You want to give yourself at least 6 months to prep intensively, but more is ideal, especially if you're a non-native English speaker and have to put in extra study time to improve your language skills.
+You'll want to give yourself at least six months to prep intensively, but more is ideal, especially if you're a non-native English speaker and have to put in extra study time to improve your language skills.

 Test prep is very important to do well on these tests, as they probably don't resemble tests you normally take in school.
 Prep will both reinforce the material and get you familiar with how the questions are worded and how to manage your time.

-PrepScholar has high quality practice questions and tracks your progress, letting you know what content you've mastered and what concepts you still need to work on.
-You can also choose to get tutoring as part of your online program.
-While some prep books might cater to American students and assume you're more familiar with the tests than you are, your tutor will answer any questions you have, as well as motivate you and help keep you accountable to your goals.
+While some prep books might cater to American students and assume you're more familiar with the tests than you are, your teacher or tutor will answer any questions you have, motivate you, and hold you accountable to your goals.

 Besides the SAT/ACT, what other key components are part of your college application?
 Read all about how to build a versatile college application.